M.A. Courses

 Description: A specialized topics course reflecting trends and issues in the study of drama.
 Topics vary per semester.

-ENGL 6449 Major Themes in Medieval and Renaissance Literature
+INGL 6449 Major Themes in Medieval and Renaissance Literature

 Credit hours: 3